Randall Wells

 Lord Beauchamp went on to commission designs from Wells for the central hall of his house, Madresfield Court, Gloucestershire, and in 1910, when he sold the Besford Court estate in Worcestershire to Major George Noble (later 2nd baronet), Wells was engaged as the architect for its major re-construction by the new owner.
 This involved the demolition of a Georgian wing, the retention of the original Elizabethan core, and the addition of a large courtyard range in a Tudor gothic vein.
 At about the same time, Wells, together with his client Major Noble's wife Molly (née Mary Ethel Waters), set up a craft workshop at 94 Horseferry Road, London called St Veronica's, specialising in interior design, bookbinding, calligraphy and other crafts.
 Building work at Besford was halted in 1912 when the Nobles separated.
 They were divorced in 1916, and Wells and (by then) Lady Noble married in 1917.
 Besford Court, the last great, gothic English country house, was never occupied.
 It was sold, incomplete, to a school, in 1917 and in 2001 was converted into eight houses as part of a larger housing development.

 Wells' subsequent career was undermined both by the increasingly unaffordable ethos of the Arts and Crafts movement after 1918, but probably also because of his perceived role in the failure of the Nobles' marriage.

-Mr and Mrs Wells moved to Slinfold Manor near Horsham, Sussex where, to supplement his fewer architectural commissions, Wells designed a series of devices for the use of craftsmen, particularly secret joinery connections, but also self-draining tiles, which he patented in both the UK and US.
-In 1927, they moved to Watermist House, 52 Upper Mall, Hammersmith, from where he practised for the remainder of his career.
+Mr and Mrs Wells moved to Slinfold Manor near Horsham, Sussex where, to supplement his fewer architectural commissions he designed a series of devices for the use of craftsmen including secret joinery connections and self-draining tiles, which he patented in the UK and US.
+In 1927 they moved to Watermist House, 52 Upper Mall, Hammersmith, from where he practised for the remainder of his career.

-Built work of the 1920s includes a new entrance hall at Killerton, Devon in 1924 for the Aclands and, together with his wife, who did the astonishing plasterwork, a late Arts and Crafts work at Wardington Manor for Beaumont (Montie) Pease, (later 1st Baron Wardington) from 1917.
-In the 1930s, he designed the 'Galleon Wing' extension to Said House, Chiswick Mall for Sir Nigel Playfair incorporating a huge curved plate-glass window for the first floor Drawing Room (the location for Series One of the BBC reality programme The Apprentice) and, presumably through his step-daughter Veronica Pease's father-in-law Lord Gainford, a cousin of Beaumont Pease and first chairman of the BBC; the Children's Hour studio and Talk Studio 3A at Broadcasting House.
-For competition entries and other connections of his wife including Lord Strathcona and Sir Evelyn Wrench, Wells submitted some very advanced designs ahead of contemporary modernism for a series of London sites through the 1920s and 30s, none of which was built.
+Built work of the 1920s includes a new entrance hall at Killerton, Devon in 1924 for Sir Francis Acland and, together with his wife, who did the astonishing plasterwork, a late Arts and Crafts work at Wardington Manor for Beaumont (Montie) Pease, (later 1st Baron Wardington) from 1917.
+In the 1930s he designed the 'Galleon Wing' extension to Said House, Chiswick Mall for Sir Nigel Playfair incorporating a huge curved plate-glass window for the first floor Drawing Room (the location for Series One of the BBC reality programme The Apprentice) and, presumably through his step-daughter Veronica Pease's father-in-law Lord Gainford (a former cabinet colleague of Sir Francis Acland, a cousin of Beaumont Pease and the first chairman of the BBC); the Children's Hour studio and Talk Studio 3A at Broadcasting House.
+For competition entries and other connections of his wife including Lord Grey and Sir Evelyn Wrench, Wells submitted some very advanced designs ahead of contemporary modernism for a range of projects through the 1910s and 20s, none of which was built.
 Beaumont Pease, as chairman of Lloyds Bank, also commissioned Wells for the bank's branch at Teddington, Middlesex.